 This page contains important information for current MEGL members, such as dates to remember, LaTeX templates and such.

 - Ford Foundation Predoctoral Fellowship.
 This prestigious fellowship supports students through three years of graduate school, and is tailored for students that are underrepresented in the sciences.
-The deadline is December 16th.
+The deadline is December 15th, 2023 by 5pm EST.

 - NIH IRTA.
 The NIH Intramural Research Training Award supports recent college graduates that are seeking to work on one of the many projects that are being undertaken at the NIH.